-I collect all sorts of things that members of my family consider junk or garbage.
+This bottle cap flower project was born from one of my craft books, Button Mania: Buttons, Bottlecaps and Beyond!, which is available now on Amazon!
 I save bottle caps, but I’ve also bought bottle caps to use for fun craft projects like this bottle cap flower that’s in my herb garden.
 I left my bottle cap flower out all year through snow and rain, so now it has a rusty finish that I love!

 As you can see from this photo, the bottle cap flower doesn’t start off rusty.
 If you prefer it to stay shiny you’ll need to keep it from the elements.
 But I still can’t guarantee that it won’t rust.
-Bending bottle caps causing stress on the metal and could cause them to rust.
+Bending bottle caps causes stress on the metal and could cause them to rust.
 But that’s what I love about it!

 As always, a full printable supply list and instructions are at the end of this post.